-Tactile flooring is designed to warn visually impaired pedestrians when they are approaching a change in surface underfoot or hazardous areas such as railway platforms, pedestrian crossings and stairs.
-They come in 400 x 400mm tiles and have Quartzgrip’s anti-slip finish.
+GRP Tactile Paving is used to warm visually impaired pedestrians that they are approaching a change in surface or a hazardous area such as a railway platform, pedestrian crossings or stairs.
+They are supplied as 400 x 400mm tiles and have Quartzgrip’s anti-slip finish.
 There are three types of tactile paving:

 Blister paving warns the visually impaired of a road crossing if there is an absence of a curb less than 25mm high.
-The surface is an essential safety feature as its terrain differentiates where a footway ends and where the carriageway begins.
-The tiles also allow wheelchair users access to cross roads with ease.
+The surface of this paving differentiates where a footway ends and where a carriageway begins.
+This type of tile allows wheelchair users to cross roads easier.

-Off-Set GRP Tactile Paving has flat topped domes which are set in even rows, parallel to the direction of travel to the train.
-The surface can be any colour (apart from red) to provide a contrast to assist partially sighted people.
+Off-Set GRP Tactile Paving has flat topped domes which are set in even rows and are parallel to the direction of travel to the train.
+The surface of this one can be any colour (except red) to help provide a contrast to assist partially sighted people.

-This surface warns of the presence of specific hazards including steps, level crossings, or the approach of street light rapid transit (LRT) platforms.
+Corduroy GRP tactile paving warns of the presence of specific hazards.
+This includes steps, level crossings or the approach of street light rapid transit (LTR) platforms.